resivalex/budgeting-app/db/README.md

 This guide will help you set up the CouchDB database for the Budgeting App using Docker.

+## Architecture

+**Why CouchDB?**

+- Document-based storage perfect for JSON transaction data
+- Built-in bidirectional replication for offline-first sync with PouchDB
+- Conflict resolution for handling concurrent edits
+- HTTP/REST API for easy integration

+**Data Storage**:

+- Transaction documents stored in `budgeting` database
+- Each transaction is a JSON document with `_id` (UUID) and `_rev` (revision)
+- Frontend PouchDB syncs directly with CouchDB (no backend intermediary needed)

+**CORS Configuration**:

+- Automatically configured via `start-and-configure.sh` on startup
+- Allows web app to access database directly from browser
+- Settings controlled through `.env` file

+**Multi-Environment Setup**:

+- Development: Exposed on port 9002 for direct access
+- Production: No exposed ports, internal network only

 ## 📚 Prerequisites

 - [Docker](https://www.docker.com/get-started)